321 Data Backup Strategy Explained

 The 321 backup rule is an essential principle of data management and security; it emphasises the value of redundancy and remote data storage in ensuring important data safety.

 • Three Copies of Data: The first part of the 3-2-1 backup rule means keeping three copies of your data, which is necessary.
 Two additional backups were made from the primary copy.
-These backups are devised as contingency alternatives if the direct copy is lost or corrupte
+These backups are devised as contingency alternatives if the direct copy is lost or corrupted.

 • Two Different Storage Media: The rule’s second element aims to diversify storage devices.
 By storing data on two different media, we can achieve redundancy against any medium’s specific failures.
 Storage solutions that represent viability include cloud storage, network-attached storage (NAS), internal and external hard disks, tape libraries, and optical media like CDs or DVDs.